Bear attack injures two children in Wright Twp.

 - But they can lose some of that fear when living close to people, especially if they’re fed

-- Those who live in bear country might consider removing these potential food sources
+- Those who live in bear country might consider removing potential food sources

+- Even without intentional feeding, bears can be drawn to properties where they can find an easy meal at a birdfeeder, by raiding compost bins or trash cans or toppling a charred grill.

 - Remove food from places where bears might get them, and where bears have been a problem recently, such items definitely should be removed